lualsiv/pr-metrics/README.md

 Start by building an image with `make build`.

+Then, install deps with `make install`.

-Then, you can run it with Docker… or use following commands:
+Finally, you can use following commands:

 * `make start` to start a development server, with following options:
   * `PORT` to use a custom port (e.g. `make start PORT=4010`)